dflook/terraform-github-actions/terraform-plan/README.md

 * `label`

-  An friendly name for the environment the terraform configuration is for.
+  A friendly name for the environment the terraform configuration is for.
   This will be used in the PR comment for easy identification.

   If set, must be the same as the `label` used in the corresponding `terraform-apply` command.